AaronWard/covidify/README.md

 This repo is for analysis on the [corona virus / covid-19](https://www.who.int/health-topics/coronavirus) that will extract the latest data and generate reports.
 This repo will be <u>updated daily</u>.

+## NOTICE
+- I am currently working on some significant updates to this repo, including making this an installable package so some of the results be delayed.

 <hr>

 #### <u>Data</u>